Skip to content

 It Depends on the Printer

 Printers can also be real energy hogs, depending on their type and age.
 A laser printer, for example, can consume about 300 to 500 watts.
-This is because the device needs to heat up after being turned on.
-And even in standby mode, such a printer can cost quite a bit over the year.
+This is because the device needs to heat up first after being turned on.
+And even in standby mode, such a printer costs quite a bit over the year.
 Inkjet printers, on the other hand, consume significantly less energy.

-With a laser printer, it is worth completely disconnecting it from power to save energy.
-However, it is important to properly shut it down first.
-An inkjet printer, on the other hand, should never be unplugged.
-Each start triggers a self-cleaning and a corresponding test, which ultimately consumes more—also ink—than simply leaving it connected to the grid.
+With a laser printer, it is worth completely disconnecting it from the power supply to save energy.
+However, it is important to turn it off properly beforehand.
+An inkjet printer, on the other hand, should never be disconnected from the power supply.
+Each time it starts, a self-cleaning and corresponding test are performed, which ultimately consumes more—also ink—than simply leaving it connected to the network.

 Caution with Wi-Fi Routers and Modems

-Special caution is also advised with home routers.
-While it doesn’t harm the router itself if you regularly disconnect it from power, there are many factors to consider.
+Special caution is also required with the home router.
+While it does not harm the router itself if you regularly disconnect it from the power supply, there are many factors to consider.

 If, for example, the landline phone runs through the device, unplugging it significantly limits your accessibility.
-Additionally, much higher costs can unintentionally arise if devices like smartphones or tablets automatically switch to mobile data instead of Wi-Fi.
+Additionally, much higher costs can unintentionally arise if devices like smartphones or tablets automatically switch from Wi-Fi to mobile data to access the internet.
 Certain services and devices even rely on an internet connection.
-Smart home products are particularly affected.
+Smart home products are particularly affected by this.

-Aside from these exceptions, you can still save a lot of energy by unplugging electrical devices.
+Aside from these exceptions, you can still save a lot of energy by disconnecting electrical devices from the network.
 For gaming consoles or most chargers, this is not a problem and is even recommended!
-Especially in the area of household appliances, it’s relatively easy to save electricity effectively with a few measures, such as unplugging the microwave when it’s not in use.
+Especially in the area of household appliances, it is relatively easy to effectively save electricity with a few measures, such as unplugging the microwave when it’s not in use.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.